andrewcbuensalida/css-responsive-scrimba-simple-life/readme.md

 to check logs , pm2 logs flex --timestamp

 workflow is since it's gcp compute engine, it requires docker to auto deploy. right now i dont have that. so just push to github. then pull from compute engine.

+trying without node. it works, but i forgot that we're getting the articles dynamically, even if it's hard coded. so have to switch back to serving with node. could do without node if there are no secret key apis that node needs to fetch. server {
+    server_name flex.anhonestobserver.com www.flex.anhonestobserver.com;
+    root /home/andrewcbuensalida_gmail_com/flex/client/public;;
+    index index.html index.htm index.nginx-debian.html;
+    location / {
+        try_files $uri /index.html;
+    }

+}